 If we filter the Google search results to only show postings prior to March 16, 2005 (which are still available online) – no articles are displayed that offer the “10 steps to commit a perfect murder”.

 The only logical inference is that Alan Elsdon made it all up.
 It is fiction!
 There can be no printout in which Mr X scribbled little notes planning the perfect murder of Inge Lotz.
 What other parts of his book are pure fiction like this?

 Note how Elsdon used the fake printout to develop his narrative:

-- Because it suggests that one could make the murder look like an act of passion or rage to confuse the police, Elsdon invented the story of Mrs Lotz hitting Inge over her head with a photo stand after she was already dead.
+- Because it suggests that one could make the murder look like an act of passion or rage to confuse the police – he claims that is why Mrs Lotz hit Inge over her head with a photo stand in her apartment after she was already dead.

 Note: We have already privately confronted Mr Elsdon with this information.
-His response was that the PDF that he received from us was corrupted (although it was clear from his email that he had knowledge of the content) – and failed to respond to any of the questions we put to him.
-Instead he retorted to call us “amateurs”, that we must read comic books like “Bloody Liars” and “Two Bloody Liars” (and then later called us “morons’).
-That he does not want to “educate us”.
-That we are probably “waiting for our next pay check”.
-Nothing on the evidence, just insults.
-We will show some of his communications to us, in later articles.
+His response was that the PDF that he received from us was corrupted (although it was clear from his email that he had knowledge of the content) – and failed to respond to any of the questions we put to him – and resorted instead to a variety of personal insults.

 Download a free print replica e-copy of Bloody Lies Too here